IGA & Identity Management - Simplified

 Lets say you get hired at an organization.
 Once you accept the offer, there are a series of events that get fired off, mostly invisible to you.

-- Your team shared pinging you links and resources on Slack/Teams/Hangouts
+• Your team started pinging you links and resources on Slack/Teams/Hangouts

 Alright lets keep going!